Maj. Gen. Gill outlines Army Aviation transformation at AUSA Luncheon

 |0

 This work, Maj.
-Gen. Gill outlines Army Aviation transformation at AUSA Luncheon [Image 3 of 3], by Leslie Herlick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Gill outlines Army Aviation transformation at AUSA Luncheon, by Leslie Herlick, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.